WyvernIXTL/computer-science-heidelberg-thesis-typst-template/README.md

   /// The date of your submission [anything]
   date-submission: [#datetime.today().display()],
   /// Language of your thesis ["en" OR "de"]
+  /// This switches in what language your cover is displayed.
   language: "de",
 )
 ```